immunefi-team/Bounty_Boosts/Alchemix/31258 - [SC - High] Loss of Unclaimed Bribes After Burning veALCX T....md

 # Loss of Unclaimed Bribes After Burning veALCX Token

-Submitted on Wed May 15 2024 15:09:32 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 21:09:32 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31258